 Prejudice is deeply culturally ingrained, but we wonder if the bonds of family and the need to be true to yourself will be able to prevail when Mo discovers Rashid is having an affair with another man.
 It’s a story told up-close, in a verité style, to get you in the headspace of the two brothers.
 During her sojourn in San Francisco as the San Francisco Film Society’s Artist-in-Residence, I sat down with El Hosaini to discuss her writing process, working with non-actors, her shoot, and her approach to the film’s aesthetic.
 Here are some of the highlights of our conversation.

 On masculinity, homophobia, and the research she did for the film

-The Seventh Row: The film is an interesting exploration of how we see masculinity and how that’s performed, and how damaging that can be.
+Seventh Row (7R): The film is an interesting exploration of how we see masculinity and how that’s performed, and how damaging that can be.